peeveeone/ZLL_Multi_Endpoint_Dimmable_Light/README.md

-# Custom Zigbee Light Link firmware with multiple dimmable light endpoints
+# Multi endpoint ZLL firmware

 This project (when finished) will let you run ZLL compatible firmware with up to 4 dimmable lights on a single JN5168 chip.